 News and Events

-The Arc Tennessee Annual Awards 2022Recognizing the impact of deserving individuals
+The Arc Tennessee Annual Awards 2025

-Direct Support Professional (DSP) Above and Beyond Award
+Direct Support Professional Award

 Exemplary Educator Award